The Best Culinary Experiences in the Willamette Valley

 Pok Pok is the original location.
 One of Anthony Bourdain’s favorites.
 Serving food found at pubs, restaurants, homes and the streets of Thailand, and specifically from the North and Northeast of Thailand.

 POK POK NW After 12 years on SE Division and expansions to New York and Los Angeles, Andy Ricker decided he was ready to make the move across the river.
 The new West Side location takes over the former Bent Brick to serve Pok Pok's greatest hits alongside some new dishes.
 But the biggest news: Pok Pok NW takes reservations.

 Tōv - Where else but Portland can you sip Turkish coffee in a double-decker bus?
 The cafe has a nice selection of espressos and classic Turkish coffees and teas, along with drink specials like cold brew with mint.
 And the brightly decked interior may well be more comfortable than your living room, with its cushy chairs and tented rooftop modeled after many of the cafes in owner Joseph’s native Egypt.

 For an authentic experience in Indian Food, visit Dwaraka at 40th and Hawthorne.
 Specializing in North and South Indian cuisine.

-The video tells the whole story Bollywood story.
-This is where our guests from India head when they need some good Indian food.
+The video tells the whole Bollywood story.
+This is where our guests from India head when they want some good Indian food.

 Food from Vietnam